Fatmaaktar/pokedex/README.md

 ## ⚙️Setup

-1. 🚀 Clone the repository:
+1. Clone the repository:
     ```bash
     git clone https://github.com/Fatmaaktar/pokedex.git
     ```

-2. 📝 Open the project in your preferred code editor and run the HTML file in your browser.
+2. Open the project in your preferred code editor and run the HTML file in your browser.

-## Usage 📑
+## 📝 Usage

 - 🐾 **Pokemon Display**: Browse through 151 Pokemon with images and detailed info.
 - 🔎 **Search**: Type in the search bar to quickly find a specific Pokemon by name.
 - 🌈 **Type Colors**: Each Pokemon's type is visually represented with its own color.

-## License 📜
+## 📜License

 This project is licensed under the **MIT License**.